MikeHongyuanFan/lianV3/README.md

 - Loan application management with multi-step form process
 - Borrower and guarantor information management
 - Document generation and management
+- Product management with application, document, and borrower associations
 - Fee and repayment tracking
 - Comprehensive notification system for application status changes
 - Electronic signature processing and validation